mingzhe-zhang/mingzhe-zhang.github.io/_pages/all-news.md

 + [2025-01-28] Our collaborative paper "An Efficient Delta Compression Framework Seamlessly Integrated into Inline Deduplication" has been accepted by ACM Transactions on Storage.
 Congrats to all collaborators!
 + [2025-01-23] Our collaborative paper "CipherPrune: Efficient and Scalable Private Transformer Inference" has been accepted by ICLR 2025!
 Congrats to all collaborators!
++ [2025-01-08] Our paper "LP-HENN: Fully Homomorphic Encryption Accelerator with High Energy Efficiency" has been accepted by Cybersecurity!
+Congrats to al collaborators!

 ## 2024